 On a psychological level, such a scenario often leads to distrust resulting from a prolonged gap in communication between teams.
 Such a conflict of interest turns the simple cycle of software development into a nightmare.
 As a result, businesses may lose a lot of money and valuable time

-This is the traditional Waterfall approach of project management for you.
+This is the traditional Waterfall approach of project management.
 What popularized in the 1970s as a seemingly disciplined and laid-out strategy of problem-solving, turned out to be ineffective in terms of flexibility and communication.

 In modern times, with added issues like security, the world would definitely need something more dynamic and flexible.

 Evolution of Agile

 The drawbacks of Waterfall led to businesses coming up with changes in their way of handling things.
 This slowly evolved to become what we know as the Agile methodology.
 It is believed that the term Agile software development was coined somewhere around 2001.

 One major thing that separates Agile from other software approaches is that it focuses on the people doing the work.
-Everything revolves around constructive collaborations and practices are based around the situation at hand.
+Everything revolves around constructive collaborations and practices are based on the situation at hand.

 Something was Still Missing…

 Agile was fine, but it couldn’t be labeled as perfect.
 Despite close collaborations, Agile still lacked on a few fronts.
-Mostly, developers had to handle most of the pressure and system admins had a little room to contribute.
+Mostly, developers had to handle most of the pressure and system admins had little room to contribute.

-How DevOps Emerged as the New Ray of Hope
+Origin of DevOps as the New Ray of Hope